Banou26/osra/README.md

 # osra
-what that? https://github.com/GoogleChromeLabs/comlink but nicer to use. thats about it
+whats that?
+A powerful communication library that's really easy to use. thats about it

-how to?
+how?
 register your functions in the other context like so
 ```ts
 import { expose } from 'osra'